Mobile UX design for promoting generous behaviors in society

 June - August 2020

 The project was managed with an agile method in 7 sprints in 14 weeks.
-I collaborated in the research phase and worked actively in the UX design and prototyping stage.
 The main tools that I used for this project were Figma, illustrator, Miro, and my freehand sketching skills.

-The output of this project was a clickthrough high fidelity prototype that is ready for doing more user testing and hand-off to developers.
+The output of this project was a clickthrough high fidelity prototype.

 This is an interactive prototype here, you can click on it and explore designed features